 5 looks from the South African screening of Barbie that were perfectly on theme

-Hats off to stylish South Africans who nailed the Barbie theme for the premiere.
+Hats off to stylish South Africans who nailed the Barbie theme for the screening of the movie.

 Recommended articles